-Are you planning to rent an apartment, but you have a pet?
-You’ll need to carefully consider all your options, and know some helpful tips to make the process as easy as possible.
-Remember that it’s up to you to make sure your living environment and situation is good for everyone, from your landlord or property management company, to your four-legged friend.
+Are you planning to rent an apartment, and do you have a pet?
+Your pet is an important part of your life.
+Whether you currently own a pet and are concerned about finding pet-friendly apartments for rent, or are considering getting a pet, you have options!
+You’ll want to know some helpful tips to make the process as easy as possible.
+Remember that it’s up to you to make sure your living environment and situation is good for everyone, from your landlord or property management company to your four-legged friend.

 Take a look at the following tips to ensure the rental process is as hassle-free as possible when you have a pet:

 Be Upfront About Having a Pet

 Choose a Place That Is the Right Size for Your Pet

 Know What Kind of Pet You Can Have, as Well as How Many